-New Europe College, an institute for advanced study in the humanities and social sciences in Bucharest, Romania, is offering through competition Fellowships in its Pontica Magna Program.
-This funding opportunity targets young researchers, media professionals, writers and artists from the countries around the Black Sea (Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia, Turkey, and Ukraine), but also beyond it.
+New Europe College, an institute for advanced study in the humanities and social sciences in Bucharest, Romania is offering through competition Fellowships in its Pontica Magna Program.
+This program targets young researchers, media professionals, writers and artists from the countries around the Black Sea (Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia, Turkey, Ukraine), but also beyond it.
 Candidates are welcome to apply with projects on topics of their choice, for in-residence fellowships of one or two terms at the NEC.

 NEC makes the best of its location to provide an attractive meeting and working place for scholars from East and West, from North and South, from the countries of the EU and outside it, who wish to pursue a meaningful project of their own while also meeting with peers from other disciplines.
 It supports its fellows by providing excellent conditions for their work and by establishing a strong and productive network among academics and intellectuals in the country and beyond.
 The institute has acquired a unique position in the region and has established itself as a research center of international reputation.

-The Pontica Magna Program is carried out in cooperation with Wissenschaftskolleg zu Berlin and is sponsored by the VolkswagenStiftung (Hannover, Germany).
+The Pontica Magna Program is carried out in cooperation with Wissenschaftskolleg zu Berlin, with the financial support of the VolkswagenStiftung (Hannover, Germany).

-Pontica Magna Fellowships are earmarked for applicants from Armenia, Azerbaijan, Belarus, Geor¬gia, Moldova, Russia, Ukraine (other post-Soviet countries may also be considered) and Turkey.
+Pontica Magna Fellowships are earmarked for applicants from Armenia, Azerbaijan, Belarus, Geor¬gia, Moldova, Russia, Ukraine (other post-soviet countries may also be considered), and Turkey.
 Candidates must be doctoral students at an advanced stage of their research, or hold a PhD title.
-Journalists, media professionals, writers and artists are also eligible; a PhD is not compulsory in such cases, but it is a plus.
-In its absence, a CV presenting their achievements so far in their chosen activity will be taken into account (see the guidelines for details).
+Journalists, media professionals, writers and artists are also eligible; a PhD is not compulsory in such cases (see the guidelines for details).
 Preference is given to candidates below the age of 40.